This Is Me... Then: Commercial performance

 Internationally, the album entered the top ten of most countries.
 In Australia, the album debuted and peaked at number 14 on the ARIA Charts for the week ending December 8, 2002.
 Commercially, it became one of her lowest-charting albums there.
 However, This Is Me...
 Then remained on the ARIA Charts until July 6, 2003, allowing it to be certified platinum by the Australian Recording Industry Association for shipments of over 70,000 units.
 In the United Kingdom, the album peaked at number 13, selling 47,000 copies in its first week.
 This was eleven positions lower than her previous album, J.Lo.
 It was eventually certified double platinum by the British Phonographic Industry in July 2013, marking shipments of over 600,000 copies.
 This Is Me...
 Then peaked at number five in Canada, and fell to number eight the following week with sales of 17,900.
 In total, the album has sold over 200,000 copies in Canada, earning a double platinum status in March 2006.
 In France, it debuted and peaked at number four for the week ending November 30, 2002.
-After re-entering the French Albums Chart on multiple occasions, it made its final appearance on August 1, 2004 at number 179.
+After re-entering the French Albums Chart on multiple occasions, it made its final appearance on August 1, 2004, at number 179.
 The Syndicat National de l'Édition Phonographique certified This Is Me...
-Then gold.
+Then 2x gold for shipments of 220,000 units.
 The album peaked at number four in Germany and was certified Gold by the International Federation of the Phonographic Industry for shipments of 150,000 units.
 In Greece, the album peaked at number one and was certified Gold there for sales of 15,000 copies in 2003.
 Additionally, it peaked at number 10 in Finland, and has sold 19,998 copies there.
 This Is Me...
 Then has sold over 6 million copies worldwide.